Comments in Word – easy comment review, export to Excel or Word, etc.

 The illustration below shows the Review Comments dialog box, opened in a document that currently includes 41 comments added by a number of authors.

 The Find/Filter feature in the Review Comments dialog box makes it easy to find comments that match specific criteria.
-Information below the Find field shown how many comments were found that match the Find/Filter string, it any.
+Information below the Find field shows how many comments were found that match the Find/Filter string, it any.

 In the Review Comments dialog box, the find feature lets quickly find comments in two ways: